Gel Foam vs. Memory Foam vs. Hybrid Mattresses

 - Side Sleepers: A soft to medium-firm mattress such as a memory foam provides the best pressure relief for this position.

 - Back Sleepers: A medium to firm feeling mattress cradles the spine for back sleepers, helping to relieve pressure and provide lumbar support.
 You’ll find this firmness rating with either memory foam or a hybrid.

 - Stomach Sleepers: While sleeping on your stomach can put more pressure on your spine, a medium to firm mattress such as a hybrid with edge support may help keep your spine aligned and prevent sinking.

 - Combination: Do you toss and turn regularly in your sleep?
 Try a medium to medium-firm mattress, like a hybrid with a memory foam layer, when trying to sleep comfortably while not disturbing your partner.

 When mattress shopping, people typically look at the features of individual brands and mattress types.
 For example, someone might decide on gel foam vs. memory foam for cooler sleep.
 When designing a couples’ bedroom, spouses or partners might opt for a hybrid with reduced motion transfer.
 Other features include:

 - Edge Support: Typically found on hybrids and innerspring mattresses, edge support increases surface area and stiffens the sides of the mattress for greater longevity.

 - Coil Count: The shape and number of coils in your hybrid mattress affect durability and comfort.
 Smaller coils in a fabric sleeve or pocket act independently, minimizing movement and optimizing support.

 - Firmness: Firmness scales vary by brand and mattress type, but memory foam mattresses tend to have a softer rating while hybrids fall on the side of firm or extra firm.
-Lightweight sleepers might prefer more plush beds while plus-size individuals feel cozier on a firm mattress.
+Lightweight sleepers might prefer more soft beds while plus-size individuals feel cozier on a firm mattress.

 Affordability, Shipping & Delivery